tarikyumbul/tarikyumbul/README.md

 ## Hasan Tarık Yumbul

 Welcome to my profile.
-I am currently studying Computer Engineering at Marmara University.
+I am a Computer Engineering new graduate from Marmara University.
 You can find some of the individual and group projects I worked on here.